 Two Kinds of Verification and How to Use them to Protect Your Rights

-We have spent much of our time talking about “verification” on our site and videos, and what we have meant in most of that has been the “verification” process provided by the Fair Debt Collection Practices Act (FDCPA).
+We have spent much of our time talking about “verification” on our site and videos.
+What we have usually meant has been the “verification” process provided by the Fair Debt Collection Practices Act (FDCPA).
 But there is another kind of validation you can use – validation as permitted by the Fair Credit Reporting Act.

-We talk about that below and discuss how you can use both forms of validation, together or separately, to your advantage in defending yourself from the debt collectors and in repairing your credit.
+We talk about that below and discuss how you can use both forms of validation, together or separately, in defending yourself from the debt collectors and in repairing your credit.

 The two kinds of verification are different rights.
-They apply in different circumstances, to possibly different “persons” under different circumstances, give different rights, and have different time requirements.
+They apply in different circumstances, to possibly different “persons” under different circumstances.
+They also give different rights and have different time requirements.

 You can use them both, but they are completely separate.
 It is important to keep them straight.

-Make sure you keep track of everything you do under either statute, and make sure that the response you get is appropriate for the statute you used for the specific right you invoke.
+Make sure you keep track of everything you do under either statute.
+And you need to make sure that the response you get is appropriate for the specific right you invoke.

 Rights under the FDCPA

-Under the FDCPA, when a debt collector first contacts you on a debt, it is required by law to notify you of your right to dispute the debt and require “validation” or “verification.”
-The two words are used interchangeably, and the requirement is quite simple in general:
+Under the FDCPA, when a debt collector first contacts you it is required by law to notify you of your right to dispute the debt and require “validation.”
+The two words (validation and verification) are used interchangeably, and the requirement is quite simple in general.

-First, the debt collector must notify you of the right to dispute within 30 days (along with giving you the “mini-Miranda” warning – that anything you say may be used for collection of a debt) within five days of first contacting you.
+First, the debt collector must notify you within five days of your right to dispute within 30 days.
+It must also give the “mini-Miranda” warning – that anything you say may be used for collection of a debt.

 And then, the debt collector must “verify” the debt if you ask within the thirty days provided.

 Just to make clear, it is YOU who have 30 days to dispute after getting the notice of your rights.
 The debt collector does not literally even have to do anything at all and also has no time limit.
-It’s just that, if you dispute and request verification, it cannot make further attempts to collect on the debt until it has verified it.
+However, if you dispute and request verification, it cannot make further attempts to collect on the debt until it has verified it.

 Exactly what verifying it is, is not exactly clear.

 It would appear that contacting the original creditor and “establishing” that the debt is yours would be enough.
-That’s because the purpose of the requirement is not to require a separate lawsuit, but just to protect consumers from harassment based on typos or mistaken identities.
+The purpose of the requirement is not to require a separate lawsuit, but just to protect consumers from harassment based on typos or mistaken identities.
 The debt collector has to take some action to connect you to the debt if you dispute it under the FDCPA.

-Even this low burden often seems to be too much, and possibly that is because the second owner of the debt (if there is one) has no relationship to the original creditor and simply cannot get the debt verified.
+Even this low burden often seems to be too much for the debt collector.
+Possibly that is because the second owner of the debt (if there is one) has no relationship to the original creditor and simply cannot get the debt verified.
 Whatever the reason, asking for verification is often enough to make them go away.
 If they try to collect without having verified, that violates the FDCPA.
 And that in turn might allow you to stop a lawsuit brought against you.